 - Variables that can interfere with the reading of the reflected light (e.g., your skin color or tattoos).

-All the factors above make it incredibly difficult for WHOOP to accurately detect your heart rate.
+These factors make it difficult for WHOOP to accurately detect your heart rate in less-than-ideal conditions.
 That’s particularly true in situations where your heart rate changes a lot, like during CrossFit or other types of high-intensity interval training (HIIT).

 So let’s talk about each of these to see how they influence WHOOP’s accuracy, and explore any potentially mitigating factors.